mindfiredigital/eslint-plugin-hub/README.md

 Please refer to our [contributing guidelines](CONTRIBUTING.md) for more detailed information on our development process, coding standards, and other guidelines.

+## Documentation

+For a detailed tutorial and comprehensive documentation on how to use ESLint Plugin Hub, please visit our [official documentation site](https://mindfiredigital.github.io/eslint-plugin-hub/).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.